A Palestinian student at Columbia is released after arrest at his citizenship interview

 BURLINGTON, Vt.
-(AP) — A judge on Wednesday released a Palestinian man who led protests against the war in Gaza as a student at Columbia University and was arrested by immigration officials during an interview about finalizing his U.S. citizenship.
+(AP) — A judge on Wednesday released a Palestinian student at Columbia University who led protests against Israel's war in Gaza and was arrested by immigration officials during an interview about finalizing his U.S. citizenship.

-Outside the courthouse in Vermont, Mohsen Mahdawi led supporters in chants including “No fear” and “Free Palestine.”
+Immigration authorities have arrested and detained college students from around the country since the first days of the Trump administration, many of whom participated in campus protests over the war in Gaza, which has killed more than 52,000 Palestinians.

+Mohsen Mahdawi is among the first of those students to win his freedom after challenging an arrest.
+He walked out of a Vermont courthouse Wednesday and led hundreds of supporters in chants including "No fear" and "Free Palestine."
 He said people must come together to defend both democracy and humanity.

 “Never give up on the idea that justice will prevail,” he said.
 “We want to stand up for humanity, because the rest of the world — not only Palestine — is watching us.
 And what is going to happen in America is going to affect the rest of the world.”

+Mahdawi, 34, has been a legal permanent resident for 10 years.
+He was in a Vermont state prison since April 14.
+In his release order, U.S. District Judge Geoffrey Crawford said Mahdawi has raised a “substantial claim that the government arrested him to stifle speech with which it disagrees.”

+“Even if he were a firebrand, his conduct is protected by the First Amendment,” the judge wrote, adding that offending political opponents or alarming the State Department doesn’t make him dangerous enough to justify detention.

-The U.S. government has argued Mahdawi — a legal permanent resident for 10 years — was removable under the Immigration and Nationality Act.
-That's because Secretary of State Marco Rubio determined his presence and activities "would have serious adverse foreign policy consequences and would compromise a compelling U.S. foreign policy interest," according to his notice to appear in immigration court.
+The U.S. government argues they can remove Mahdawi from the country under the Immigration and Nationality Act.
+That's because Secretary of State Marco Rubio says his presence and activities "would have serious adverse foreign policy consequences and would compromise a compelling U.S. foreign policy interest."

+A lawyer for the government on Wednesday also said a 2015 FBI investigation shows Mahdawi is a national security threat, but Crawford said the case had been closed and the accusations appeared to be fabricated.

+The judge referred to the Ozturk case and others like it in his ruling, saying such arrests are reminiscent of nationwide raids targeting suspected anarchists and communists in 1919 and 1920 and deportations during the McCarthy era of the 1950s.

+“Security is like liberty in that many are the crimes committed in its name,” he wrote, quoting from a dissent in a 1950 case.

-His attorneys say the government can appeal the release, but the judge has allowed him to leave his home state of Vermont and attend graduation next month at the Ivy League school in Manhattan.
-Mahdawi recently completed his coursework at Columbia and planned to begin a master’s degree program there in the fall.
+Mahdawi's release allows him to travel outside his home state of Vermont and attend graduation next month at his Ivy League school in Manhattan.
+Mahdawi recently completed coursework at Columbia and planned to begin a master’s degree program there in the fall.

-U.S. District Judge Geoffrey Crawford in Burlington, Vermont, issued his ruling Wednesday following a hearing on Mahdawi.
-He was arrested by Immigration and Customs Enforcement agents on April 14 and has been held at the Northwest State Correctional Facility in St. Albans.

-The government says his detention is a “constitutionally valid aspect of the deportation process” and that district courts are barred from hearing challenges to how and when such proceedings are begun.

-An immigration judge in Louisiana ruled that the government's assertion that Khalil's presence in the U.S. posed "potentially serious foreign policy consequences" satisfied the requirements for deportation.

-According to a court filing, Mahdawi was born in a refugee camp in the Israeli-occupied West Bank and moved to the United States in 2014.
-He was an outspoken critic of Israel's war in Gaza and organized campus protests at Columbia until March 2024.

-Outside the courthouse Wednesday, Mahdawi directly addressed President Donald Trump and his Cabinet, saying "I am not afraid of you."
+Outside the courthouse, Mahdawi directly addressed President Donald Trump and his Cabinet, saying "I am not afraid of you."

 “If there is no fear, what is it replaced with?” he said.
 “Love.
 Love is our way.”